-At March 31, 2021, the Company had 12 full-time employees working at Antibe and 25 full-time employees working at its wholly-owned subsidiary, Citagenix.
+At March 31, 2023, the Company had 11 employees.
 The Company also uses senior consultants, hired on a contract basis and outsources its clinical development programs to various Contract Research Organizations ("CROs"), as needed.
 The Company has never experienced any employment-related work stoppages and believes its relationships with its employees are good.